Yunpeng-Ge/WiRe-Breath/README.md

 # WiRe-Breath
-This repository lists some data from our project to help understand our work and for further comparison.
+This repository was created to showcase our paper and system, and to facilitate future discussions related to the paper.
 For any researchers who need the dataset or wish to perform benchmark comparisons, please contact yunpeng.ge@connect.polyu.hk to obtain our data.